 1.11 Nondiscrimination

 a) Services and Benefits.
-During the performance of this Agreement, Contractor shall not, and shall require Participating Providers and other subcontractors, as well as their agents and employees to not, in accordance with the Affordable Care Act Section 1557 (42 U.S.C.
+During the performance of this Agreement, Contractor shall not, and shall require Participating Providers and other subcontractors, as well as their Agents and Employees to not, in accordance with the Affordable Care Act Section 1557 (42 U.S.C.
 18116), cause an individual to be excluded on the grounds prohibited under Title VI of the Civil Rights Act of 1964 (42 U.S.C.
 2000d et seq.), Title IX of the Education Amendments of 1972 (20 U.S.C.
 1681 et seq.), the Age Discrimination Act of 1975 (42 U.S.C.
 6101 et seq.), or section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794), or subject to any other applicable State and Federal laws, from participation in, be denied the benefits of, or be subjected to discrimination under, any health program or activity offered through the Exchange.

 b) Employment; Workplace.
-Contractor shall not, and shall require Participating Providers and other subcontractors, as well as their agents and employees to not, unlawfully discriminate, harass or allow harassment, against any employee or applicant for employment because of sex, race, color, ancestry, religious creed, national origin, physical disability (including Human Immunodeficiency Virus (HIV) and Acquired Immunodeficiency Syndrome (AIDS)), mental disability, medical condition (including health impairments related to or associated with a diagnosis of cancer for which a person has been rehabilitated or cured), age (40 or over), marital status, genetic information, sexual orientation, gender identity or use of family and medical care leave.
-Contractor shall, and shall require Participating Providers and other subcontractors, as well as their agents and employees to, evaluate and treat employees and applicants for employment in a manner that is free from such discrimination and harassment.
-Contractor shall, and shall require Participating Providers and subcontractors, as well as their agents and employees to, comply with the provisions of the Fair Employment and Housing Act (Government Code, Section 12900, et seq.) and the applicable regulations promulgated thereunder (2 CCR 7285.0, et seq.).
+Contractor shall not, and shall require Participating Providers and other subcontractors, as well as their Agents and Employees to not, unlawfully discriminate, harass or allow harassment, against any employee or applicant for employment because of sex, race, color, ancestry, religious creed, national origin, physical disability (including Human Immunodeficiency Virus (HIV) and Acquired Immunodeficiency Syndrome (AIDS)), mental disability, medical condition (including health impairments related to or associated with a diagnosis of cancer for which a person has been rehabilitated or cured), age (40 or over), marital status, genetic information, sexual orientation, gender identity or use of family and medical care leave.
+Contractor shall, and shall require Participating Providers and other subcontractors, as well as their Agents and Employees to, evaluate and treat Employees and applicants for employment in a manner that is free from such discrimination and harassment.
+Contractor shall, and shall require Participating Providers and subcontractors, as well as their Agents and Employees to, comply with the provisions of the Fair Employment and Housing Act (Government Code, Section 12900, et seq.) and the applicable regulations promulgated thereunder (2 CCR 7285.0, et seq.).
 The applicable regulations of the Fair Employment and Housing Commission implementing Government Code, Section 12990, set forth in CCR Chapter 5 of Division 4 of Title 2, including, 2, CCR Section 8103, et seq., are incorporated into this Agreement by reference and made a part hereof as if set forth in full.
 Contractor, shall, and shall require Participating Providers and other subcontractors to give written notice of their obligations under this clause to labor organizations with which they have a collective bargaining or other agreement.
 Contractor shall include the nondiscrimination and compliance provisions of this clause in all subcontracts to perform work under this Agreement.

 1.12 Conflict of Interest; Integrity